kvinay7/interview-preparation/DBMS.md

    - **Derived**: Can be calculated from other attributes (e.g., Age from DOB)
    - **Multivalued**: Can have multiple values (e.g., PhoneNumbers)

  - **Relationship**: A relationship is an association among several entities.
+A relationship between two entities of the same entity set is called a recursive relationship.
    - **Unary Relationship Set**: is a relationship set where only one entity set participates in a relationship set.
    - **Binary Relationship Set**: is a relationship set where two entity sets participate in a relationship set.
    - **Ternary Relationship Set**: is a relationship set where three entity sets participate in a relationship set.